Undergraduate Summer Placement Scheme

 - interact with fellow summer placement students, postgraduate students and research staff

-Interviews (online) for shortlisted candidates: Week of Monday 20 May 2024
+Interviews for shortlisted candidates: w/c Monday 12th May 2025

 Widening Participation